By Wendy Stoltz / Last Modified On January 15, 2023

 WHAT TOPPINGS CAN I USE FOR GF FRENCH TOAST?

-We enjoy topping our gf French toast with butter and pure maple syrup.
+We enjoy topping our GF French toast with butter and pure maple syrup.
 Other toppings include sliced bananas, sliced fruit, berries, whipped cream, honey, powdered sugar, and cinnamon.

 HOW DO YOU MAKE GF FRENCH TOAST THAT ISN’T SOGGY?